Max Burt (baseball)

-Maxwell Joseph Burt (born August 28, 1996) is an American professional baseball infielder who is a free agent.
+Maxwell Joseph Burt (born August 28, 1996) is an American professional baseball infielder in the Detroit Tigers organization.
 He played college baseball at Northeastern University in Boston and played high school baseball at St. Johns Preparatory School in Danvers, Massachusetts.

 Burt stands at 6'1" and weighs 200 lbs.
 He bats and throws right-handed.

 Amateur career

 St. Johns Preparatory School

 Burt played High School Baseball at St. Johns Preparatory School in Danvers, Massachusetts, where he was the captain of the baseball team as well as playing basketball all four years at St. Johns and golf for two years.
 He had a .330 career batting average at St. Johns while leading them to win the league championship in 2013 and 2014 as well as earning multiple awards at St. Johns.

 Northeastern University

 He then played college ball for the Northeastern Huskies from 2015 to 2018, batting .260/.333/.367 with 214 hits, 12 home runs, 109 RBI and 33 stolen bases in 224 games.
 In 2017, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.